You discovered our list of virtual employee wellness program activities, games and ideas.

 One of the easiest free virtual wellness activities is to share motivational quotes with employees.
 You can include these quotes in company communications, such as internal emails or announcements.
 Or, you could create a channel where employees can post and react to quotes.
 For maximum effectiveness, share sayings regularly, such as a quote of the day or week.
 To make the exercise more interactive, call on employees to find and share powerful quotes on a rotating basis.

-Check out our list of inspirational quotes for work.
+Check out our list of positive quotes for work.

 34. Team Wellness Emails